herbglitchYT/archeus_videos/0000_vector/Script.md

 Then we can do the same thing but with the regular remove, just remember to pass that callback into the vector creation function

-Next lastly we can check that the size is working
+Next we can check that the size is working.

 And lastly to check that an error is working we can try to get out of bounds.
 ```c